Tourism in Indonesia: Historical context

-National pride and identity in the late 1950s and early 1960s was incorporated into the monumentalism of Sukarno in Jakarta — and this included the development of grand multi-storied international standard hotels and beach resorts, such as Hotel Indonesia in Jakarta (est. 1962), Ambarrukmo Hotel in Yogyakarta (est. 1965), Samudra Beach Hotel in Pelabuhan Ratu beach West Java (est. 1966), and Inna Grand Bali Beach Hotel in Bali (est. 1966).
-The political and economic instability of the mid-1960s saw tourism decline radically again.
-Bali, and in particular the small village of Kuta, was, however, in the 1960s, an important stopover on the overland hippy trail between Australia and Europe, and a "secret" untouched surf spot.

-To stimulate tourism sector, Indonesia becomes a member of PATA in the early 1960s and appointed as the host of PATA annual conference in 1963 and 1974 in Jakarta, and 2003 in Bali.
-To host the 1974 PATA conference, the Hotel Borobudur was built and named as the official hotel of this event.
-At that time, it was the largest and the most luxurious hotel in Jakarta.
+National pride and identity in the late 1950s and early 1960s were incorporated into the architectural monumentalism of Sukarno in Jakarta; this included the development of multi-story international standard hotels and beach resorts, such as Hotel Indonesia in Jakarta (est. 1962), Ambarrukmo Hotel in Yogyakarta (est. 1965), Samudra Beach Hotel in Pelabuhan Ratu beach, West Java (est. 1966), and Inna Grand Bali Beach Hotel in Bali (est. 1966).
+The political and economic instability of the mid-1960s saw a radical decline in tourism again.
+However, during this time, Bali – particularly the village of Kuta – was an important stopover on the overland hippy trail between Australia and Europe, as well as a supposedly secret, undeveloped surf spot.
+To stimulate the tourism sector, Indonesia joined PATA in the early 1960s; the country was appointed host of the PATA annual conference in 1963 and 1974 in Jakarta, and in 2003 in Bali.
+To host the 1974 PATA conference, the Hotel Borobudur was built and named the official event hotel.
+At that time, the hotel was the largest and the most luxurious in Jakarta.

-In the early-to-mid-1970s, high standard hotels and tourist facilities began to appear in Jakarta and Bali.
-After the completion of Borobudur restoration project in 1982, Yogyakarta became a popular tourist destination in Indonesia after Bali, mostly attracted to this 8th-century Buddhist monument, surrounding ancient Javanese temples and Yogyakarta Sultanate palace.
-From this period to the end of the Suharto era, governmental policies of the tourism industry included an array of regulations and developments to encourage increasing numbers of international tourists to both visit Indonesia and stay longer.
+In the early-to-mid-1970s, high-standard hotels and tourist facilities began to appear in Jakarta and Bali.
+After the completion of the Borobudur restoration project in 1982, Yogyakarta became a popular tourist destination in Indonesia following Bali; tourists were mostly attracted to the 8th-century Buddhist monument, the surrounding ancient Javanese temples and the Yogyakarta Sultanate palace.
+From this period to the end of President Suharto's era, governmental policy on the tourism industry included many regulations and developments to encourage more international tourists both to visit Indonesia and to stay longer.